gregjohnsonbiometrics/biometrics.utilities/README.md

 translates these metrics into C++ for computational efficiency and hopefully sound implementations of the concepts.

+This is a collaborative effort with David Marshall.

 If you have suggestions for additional metrics, let me know ([Greg Johnson](mailto:greg@nosnhoj.org)).

 ## Metrics